AlfredSpielman/BinanceTools/ReadMe.md

 - _(3) - apply 5x as new end for 100% of amount_ - the amount of traded coins will remain the same, but price range will be updated to fit within 5x limitation

+## Limitations
+Based on API Trading Rules (see: [What kind of limits are there?](https://www.binance.com/en/support/articles/360004492232)) you can be banned from 5 minutes to 3 days if you spam order creation and cancellation very quickly without executing trades.
+This program allows you to open hundreds of orders very quickly.
+Please use trial and error to achieve your ideal trading pattern and **do not play with opening tones of orders just to close them right after!**

+_Error -1015 TOO_MANY_ORDERS_ : API has Hard-Limit of 100 orders per 10 seconds.
+To keep within this limit, order
+creation has been artificially slowed down to 10 orders/second.

 ## Common issues:
 `binance.exceptions.BinanceAPIException: APIError(code=-1021): Timestamp for this request was 1000ms ahead of the server's time.`